52147/AWS/Building Modern Java Applications on AWS.md

 - They go beyond faciliation to provide everything for building new software for a specific platform or programming language.

+## Mock API
+- A mock API server or mock server API imitates a real API server by providing realistic mock API responses to requests.
+- They can be on your local machine or the public Internet.
+- Responses can be static or dynamic, and simulate the data the real API would return, matching the schema with data types, objects, and arrays.

 ## Credential:

 - a subject may own security related attrubutes, whuich are referred to as credentials.